-Buying a Laptop
+A Beginner's Guide to Buying a Laptop - Sears

 - Cloud storage - Since Chromebooks are specially designed to run Google's web-based Chrome OS, all of your work will be backed up on Google's own cloud storage service.
 Even when you're away from a WiFi connection, the temporary data on many apps will be saved on the device and uploaded automatically when a wireless connection is available.

 - Versatility - Torn between a tablet and conventional laptop?
 With a 2-in-1 notebook, you don't have to choose.
-You can quickly and easily set up shop in any home office or coffee shop using the full keyboard.
+You can quickly and easily set up shop in any home office or café using the full keyboard.
 At the end of a long day, simply detach, rotate or flip the screen and enjoy your favorite entertainment with less hassle.

 - More power - Unlike a conventional tablet, many of these powerful devices are generally designed to run the latest version of Windows, which has the functionality of both a laptop and a tablet whenever you need it.

-Browse all 2-in-1 laptops
+Shop all 2-in-1 laptops

-Browse all PC laptops
+Shop all PC laptops

 - Portability - Ultrabooks, by definition, are held to certain size and weight restrictions.
 These thin devices are loaded with features that won't weigh you down on the go.

 - Work and play harder - Just because these models are thin doesn't mean they lack power.
-By incorporating cutting-edge components, ultrabooks can handle more tasks and programs simultaneously than their counterparts.
+By incorporating cutting-edge components, Ultrabooks can handle more tasks and programs simultaneously than their counterparts.

 - Processors - The right processor can help your computer run faster and more efficiently.
 If you're frequently using demanding programs, a top-of-the-line processor is a necessity.